 If you use talking books, you also have the right to borrow course texts for four weeks instead of two.
-Talk to the contact person at the library in order to access this service.
+Talk to the gabriella [dot] johansson [at] sambib [dot] lu [dot] se (contact person at the library) in order to access this service.

 Contacting the library

 The library has a dedicated librarian for students with various disabilities.
-We recommend that you contact this person to make an appointment for your first visit; see contact details on the right.
+We recommend that you gabriella [dot] johansson [at] sambib [dot] lu [dot] se (contact the librarian to make an appointment) for your first visit.

 Also take a look at our talking books guide:

 Contacting Learning Support

 In order to access other support measures, please contact Learning Support.
 They can provide assistance with taking notes, mentoring and extended exam time.

 Read more here:

 Support software on our computers

 All computers at the library are equipped with the following support software: